Offshore Trusts and Insurance as Layered Protection

 Regulatory and government actions.
 Tax liens, SEC enforcement actions, ERISA claims, and government penalties are not insurable events.
 Federal and state agencies can pursue personal assets directly, and insurance provides no defense.

 The trust does not replace insurance.
 It catches what insurance misses.
-A person with $3 million in umbrella coverage and a Cook Islands trust is protected against claims that settle within $3 million (insurance handles it) and claims that exceed $3 million or fall outside coverage (the trust protects the remaining assets).
+A person with $3 million in umbrella coverage and a Cook Islands trust is protected against claims that settle within $3 million (insurance handles it) and claims that exceed $3 million or fall outside coverage entirely (the trust protects the remaining assets).

 How the Two Layers Interact During Litigation